 - Test Equipment

-The ADS6445/ADS6444/ADS6443/ADS6442 (ADS644X) is a family of high performance 14-bit 125/105/80/65 MSPS quad channel A-D converters.
+The ADS6425 is a high performance 12-bit, 125-MSPS quad channel ADC.
 Serial LVDS data outputs reduce the number of interface lines, resulting in a compact 64-pin QFN package (9 mm × 9 mm) that allows for high system integration density.
-The device includes 3.5dB coarse gain option that can be used to improve SFDR performance with little degradation in SNR.
+The device includes a 3.5 dB coarse gain option that can be used to improve SFDR performance with little degradation in SNR.
 In addition to the coarse gain, fine gain options also exist, programmable in 1dB steps up to 6dB.

-The output interface is 2-wire, where each ADC data is serialized and output over two LVDS pairs.
+The output interface is 2-wire, where each ADC's data is serialized and output over two LVDS pairs.
 This makes it possible to halve the serial data rate (compared to a 1-wire interface) and restrict it to less than 1Gbps easing receiver design.
-The ADS644X also includes the traditional 1-wire interface that can be used at lower sampling frequencies.
+The ADS6425 also includes the traditional 1-wire interface that can be used at lower sampling frequencies.

 The ADC channel outputs can be transmitted either as MSB or LSB first and 2s complement or straight binary.

-The ADS644X has internal references, but can also support an external reference mode.
-The device is specified over the industrial temperature range (–40°C to 85°C).
+The ADS6425 has internal references, but can also support an external reference mode.
+The device is specified over the industrial temperature range (-40°C to 85°C).